Battle of Mount Longdon: British advance

 From then on, British patrols were mounted closer to their own lines.

 That same night, an eight-man section led by Corporal Oscar Nicolás Albornoz-Guevara from the 4th Regiment's C Company, stationed on Two Sisters, attempted to scout and map the British positions near Estancia House.
 However, they were spotted by British sentries, and 3 PARA's Mortar Platoon successfully repelled the Argentine patrol.

-Nevertheless, despite evidence of Argentine patrolling, Colonel Pike and his company commanders on the eve of battle still held the Argentine regulars in low regard and did not expect them to put up much resistance.
-For this reason, the British hoped to surprise the Argentine commanders by advancing as close to their forward platoon as possible under cover of darkness, before rushing the Argentine trenches.
+Nevertheless, despite evidence of Argentine patrolling, Colonel Pike and his company commanders on the eve of battle still held the Argentine field-grade officers and NCOs in low regard and did not expect them to put up much resistance.
+For this reason, the British hoped to surprise the Argentine platoon and section commanders by advancing as close to their forward platoon as possible under cover of darkness, before rushing the Argentine trenches.
 The three major objectives – 'Fly Half', 'Full Back' and 'Wing Forward' – were named after positions in Rugby football.
-B Company would attack through 'Fly Half' and proceed to 'Full Back', while A Company, followed by C Company if necessary, would do the same on Wireless Ridge.
+B Company would attack through 'Fly Half' and proceed to 'Full Back', while A Company, followed by C Company if necessary, would do the same that night on Wireless Ridge.

-Private Fabián Passaro of B Company served on Mount Longdon with Baldini's 1st Platoon and remembers life at the time:
+Private Fabián Passaro of B Company served with Baldini's 1st Platoon and remembers Argentine morale at the time on the western end of Mount Longdon:

 Most of us had adjusted to what we'd been landed in, we'd adjusted to the war.
 But some boys [identified in the book "Two Sides of Hell/Los Dos Lados Del Infierno"] were still very depressed and, in many cases, were getting worse all the time.
 Of course, we were very fed up with wearing the same clothes for so many days, going without a shower, being so cold, eating badly.
 It was too many things together, quite apart from our natural fear of the war, the shelling and all that.
 But I think some of us were adapting better than others.
 There were kids who were very worried, and I tried to buoy them up a bit.
 'Don't worry,' I told them.
 'Nothing will happen, we're safe here.
 'Don't you see they could never get right up here?
 There's one thousand of us; if they try to climb, we'll see them, we'll shoot the shit out of them."